CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 ### Connecting to Diag server:
-1. Make sure your Nvidia jetson is connected to the same wifi network as the windows pc you want to run tuner on
+1. Make sure your Nvidia Jetson is connected to the same wifi network as the windows pc you want to run tuner on
-2. Open a terminal on the jetson and run `ifconfig`.
+2. Open a terminal on the Jetson and run `ifconfig`.
 3.	![ip](https://user-images.githubusercontent.com/51933047/63195155-e214d700-c03f-11e9-949a-33190ce20944.PNG)
 4. Find the ip listed under wlan0 and next to inet.
 5. Enter your ip into Phoenix tuner.